rioffe/CarND-BehavioralCloning-Solution/writeup_report.md

 Here is a full [training log](./training_log.txt).

 The model that I provide here was so successful (in fact it was generated right after the first epoch) that it was able to complete the second track in 2 minutes 31.77 seconds with a throttle value set at 0.45!
 Throttle values for typical models range from 0.27 to 0.31.
+The remarkable fact is that only 1196 original images are used and only 398 original steering values to generate 10240 images for the first epoch, which proves enough to handle driving on the first and the second track with no issues at top speeds!